agentlang-ai/agentlang-docs/docs/design-studio/data-model/entities/add-attribute.md

 ### **Step 1: Click on the Model Card**

-Locate the model card that you want to add a component to.
-Click on the card representing the desired model.
+In the Design Studio dashboard, click on the card representing the model you wish to edit.
 This will take you to the data model page for that particular model.

 ### **Step 2: Check for Existing Components**